Archie 100: a century of the Archibald Prize

-This landmark exhibition explores the prize across its history, revealing fascinating stories behind 100 carefully selected artworks.
+Celebrating 100 years of Australia’s most renowned portrait prize, this landmark exhibition explores the Archibald prize across its history, revealing fascinating stories behind 100 carefully selected artworks.
 It uncovers changes in society in engaging ways, enabling people to experience how artistic styles and approaches to portraiture have changed over a century.

 Australia’s oldest and most prestigious portrait award, the Archibald Prize, celebrates its centenary in 2021.
 To mark the occasion QVMAG is one of eight regional galleries across 2021-23 to host the celebratory national touring exhibition,